yourobsessed/MADTeam3New/README.md

 ![image](https://github.com/yourobsessed/MADTeam3New/assets/130966829/148e5f1a-ed30-41c4-8651-b758727bd638)

-Use the above siide panel to get to other activities of the app!
-Either swipe right from the left side of the screen or press the side panel button on left hand corner of the home screen
+Use the above side panel to get to other activities of the app!
+Either swipe right from the left side of the screen or press the side panel button on left-hand corner of the home screen

 ![image](https://github.com/yourobsessed/MADTeam3New/assets/130966829/b2e0a372-911c-4553-b66a-ae5df54c2d2d)

 Use the filters and search bar to find the food that you feel like having.
-Filter them according to their locations, food categories and many more!
+Filter them according to their locations, food categories, and many more!

 ![image](https://github.com/yourobsessed/MADTeam3New/assets/130966829/e3207e8b-fc90-485b-aab0-a577b97161d8)